Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Running Time Analysis of SMS-EMOA

-\begin{proof}[Proof of Theorem~3] Similar to the proof of Theorem 1, we divide the optimization procedure into two phases.
-That is, the first phase starts after initialization and finishes until all the objective vectors in $F_{I}^*$ have been found; the second phase starts after the first phase and finishes when $0^n$ and $1^n$ are also found.
-The analysis of the first phase is the same as that of Theorem~1, because the objective vectors in $F_I^*$ will always be maintained by Lemma~2.
+\begin{myproof}{Theorem~\ref{thm:sms-sto-ojzj}} Similar to the proof of Theorem~\ref{thm:sms-upper-ojzj}, we divide the optimization procedure into two phases.
+That is, the first phase starts after initialization and finishes when all the objective vectors in $F_{I}^*$ have been found; the second phase starts after the first phase and finishes when $0^n$ and $1^n$ are also found.
+The analysis of the first phase is the same as that of Theorem~\ref{thm:sms-upper-ojzj}, because the objective vectors in $F_I^*$ will always be maintained.
 That is, the expected number of generations of phase 1 is $O(\mu (n\log n+k^k))$.

 Now we analyze the second phase.
 Without loss of generality, we only consider the expected number of generations for finding $1^n$, and the same bound holds for finding $0^n$ analogously.
-We use Lemma~3, i.e., additive drift analysis, to prove.
+We use Lemma~\ref{additive-drift}, i.e., additive drift analysis, to prove the bound.
 Note that the process of SMS-EMOA can be directly modeled as a Markov chain by letting the state of the chain represent a population of SMS-EMOA.
 Furthermore, the target space consists of all the populations which contain $1^n$.
-In the following, we don't distinguish a state from its corresponding population.
+In the following, we do not distinguish a state from its corresponding population.
 First, we construct the distance function

 It is easy to verify that $V(P)=0$ if and only if $1^n\in P$.